-The term 'workaholic' was coined by American psychologist Wayne Oates who was, by his own observation, one himself.
+The term ‘workaholic’ was coined by American psychologist Wayne Oates who was, by his own observation, one himself.
 He authored some 57 books in his lifetime, a reflection of his commitment to production and industry.
-In his analysis, the person addicted to work "drops out of human community" as they seek to optimise performance .
+In his analysis, the person addicted to work “drops out of human community” as they seek to optimize performance.

-In our work with various organizations, we have observed four differentiating factors - four types of workaholic;
+In our work with various organizations, we have observed four differentiating factors – the four types of workaholic.

-3. The Self-Punisher.
-Taking the "no pain, no gain" mentality to excess, the Self-Punisher pulls all-nighters to get projects completed as the 'only way' to get the work done.
-They position themselves in ever increasingly risky situations that they know will result in pain (physical) or stress (mental) - but "that's what they have to do to succeed, right?"
+Taking the “no pain, no gain” mentality to excess, the Self-Punisher pulls all-nighters to get projects completed as the ‘only way’ to get the work done.
+They position themselves in ever-increasingly risky situations that they know will result in pain (physical) or stress (mental) – but “that’s what they have to do to succeed, right?”
 Repeating painful and stressful experiences, the self-punisher rushes for the next apparently fearless action, ignoring wise counsel, getting into pain and trouble, yet expecting this to provide greater rewards for the risks taken.
-Some start to believe that they have a near super-human ability to cope with pain and stress, denying the reality that their body is suffering and stress is taking it's toll.
+Some start to believe that they have a near super-human ability to cope with pain and stress, denying the reality that their body is suffering and stress is taking its toll.

 The truth is that we all need some of these traits in small measure in order to live and work with other people.
 It is when these traits become habits that they become destructive.

-I was 'the martyr', with a score over 3 times 'normal'.
-I thought that my actions were honourable, when in fact I was simply permitting poor behaviour and getting high on the associated stress.
-I'm grateful that the process we use has helped me to reorder my thinking.
-My score has normalised.
-I'm certainly happier, healthier and a better leader as a result.
+I was ‘the martyr’, with a score over 3 times ‘normal’.
+I thought that my actions were honorable, when in fact I was simply permitting poor behavior and getting high on the associated stress.
+I’m grateful that the process we use has helped me to reorder my thinking.
+My score has normalized.
+I’m certainly happier, healthier and a better leader as a result.

 Do you identify with any of these 4 traits?